ENG498-JCDD/Team1/src/04 Punished Unequally.md

 raleighStops
 ```

-## Normalizing The Data
+## Normalize The Data
 Before we begin, let's normalize our data based on population.
 As of the most recent census data, whites accounted for 59.1 percent of Raleigh's total population and the black population represented only 21.9 percent.
-Let's adjust our data to reflect this, by mapping racial categories to population ratios and then outputting the data grouped by race with normalized frequencies.
+Let's adjust our data to reflect this by mapping racial categories to population ratios and then outputting the data grouped by race with normalized frequencies.

 ```js
 const raleighPop = 131023